Pre-School 2024 - 2025

 - Reading for Pleasure' books - Your child will choose a 'Reading for Pleasure' every week.
 These are lovely books for you to share with your child at home and are wonderful as a bedtime story or snuggling up on the sofa to read together.
 These books are also changed on your child's specific Book-Bag Day and again we have a limited supply, so would appreciate your support in ensuring they are returned on time to be available to be chosen by another child.

-- Phase 1 Phonics- We will be learning about how to hear and say sounds at the beginning of words.
-We will start with letter s and work on a new letter each week: a,t,p,i,n will follow.
-Each week you will receive a small poster with instructions on how to model the pure sound and practise new words at home together.
+- Phase 1 Phonics- We will be learning about how to segment and blend letter sounds to create CVC words such as sun, run, bun and fun.
+We will start with simple rhyming words that you can practise saying and recognising together at home.
+We will continue to work on a new letter each week and you will receive a small poster with instructions on how to model the pure sound and practise new words at home together.

 - Lunches - You may change lunch option at any time for your child so if you wish to switch to a school lunch provided by our kitchen, please do not hesitate to let us know, an order form and menu can be obtained online or from the school office.